forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Overview

-Use AI-based autocomplete to accept suggestions for repetitive, boilerplate code right in your editor.
+Use AI-based autocomplete to accept suggestions for code as you write it right inside your editor.

-## Set Up Inline Autocomplete
+## Enable or Disable Inline Autocomplete

-To use inline autocomplete, first activate the feature:
+Inline autocomplete is enabled by default.
+To disable the feature:

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
-2. Under **Einstein for Developers**, select **Enable Einstein Auto Completions**.
+2. Under **Einstein for Developers**, deselect **Enable Einstein Auto Completions**.

 ## Receive your First Inline Completions

 Einstein for Developers automatically generates code and suggests completions for you as you type.
-To start receiving inline completions:

-1. In Visual Studio Code, create a new Apex class (\*.cls) file, or open an existing one.

-2. In the Apex file, place your cursor inside a method.
-Einstein for Developers automatically suggests an entire method body in grayed text, as shown below.
-The exact suggestion may vary.
+When writing apex code, you are often doing things like assigning variable values to an `Sobject` such as `Account.name = abc`, or `Account.type = Business`.
+Pause the cursor after the variable value and watch Einstein for Developers complete your code for you and fill out the remaining fields.

 ![Inline Suggestions](./images/einstein-inline-create-account.png)

-To accept the entire suggestion, press Tab.
+To accept an entire suggestion, press Tab.
 If you have VS Code's **Inline Suggest** enabled, you can accept the next word of the suggestion using one of the following keyboard shortcuts:

 | Operating System | Accept Next Word |
 | ---------------- | ---------------- |